NVIDIA/NV-Kernels/Ubuntu.md

-Name:    linux-hwe-5.19
+Name:    linux-nvidia-5.19
 Version: 5.19.0
 Series:  22.04 (jammy)
 Description:
     This is the source code for the Ubuntu linux kernel for the 22.04 series.
-This source tree is used to produce the flavours: generic, generic-64k, generic-lpae.
+This source tree is used to produce the flavours: nvidia, nvidia-64k, nvidia-lowlatency.
     This kernel is configured to support the widest range of desktop, laptop and server configurations.